House (astrology): House modalities and triplicities

-Houses for a nation or corporation

-In his 1920 book The Arcana: Or the Stock and Share Key, Sepharial proposed the following interpretation for houses if the chart is for a nation and a corporation:

 Systems of house division

 There are many systems of house division.
 In most, the ecliptic is divided into houses and the ascendant (eastern horizon) marks the cusp, or beginning, of the first house, and the descendant (western horizon) marks the cusp of the seventh house.
 Many systems, called quadrant house systems, also use the midheaven (medium coeli) as the cusp of the tenth house.

 Goals for a house system include ease of computation; agreement with the "quadrant" concept (ascendant on the first house cusp and midheaven on the tenth); defined and meaningful behaviour in the polar regions; acceptable handling of heavenly bodies of high latitude (a distinct problem from high-latitude locations on the Earth's surface); and symbolic value.
 It is impossible for any system to satisfy all the criteria completely, so each one represents a different compromise.
 The extremely popular Placidus and Koch systems, in particular, can generate undefined results in the polar circles.
 Research and debate on the merits of different house systems is ongoing.